Theory-independent randomness generation from spatial symmetries: Generating private randomness

 That is, $H^\star$ tells us the number of certified bits of private randomness against Eve, under the assumption that the transmitted systems have spin at most $J$ --- or, rather, when this assumption holds approximately (up to some $\omega$), with high probability $(1-\varepsilon)$.
 This quantity is non-zero, $H^\star\equiv H^\star_{\varepsilon,\omega,\alpha}>0$, whenever the observed correlations are outside of the relaxed classical set, $\mathbf{E}\not\in\mathcal{C}^{\varepsilon}_{J,\alpha}$.
-For $\varepsilon=\omega=0$, this optimisation problem is equivalent to the one in~\cite[Sec.\ 3.2]{van2019correlations} for the case that there is, in the terminology of that paper, no max-average assumption (see Supplemental Material ~\ref{pironiolink}).
-For determining the numerical value of $H^\star_{0,0,\alpha}$, we thus refer the reader to~\cite{van2019correlations}.
-Furthermore, as we show in Supplemental Material~\ref{boundinghstar}, we have a robustness bound for $H^\star_{\varepsilon,\omega,\alpha}$, which reads
+For $\varepsilon=\omega=0$, this optimization problem is equivalent to the one in~\cite[Sec.\ 3.2]{van2019correlations} for the case that there is, in the terminology of that paper, no max-average assumption (see Appendix~\ref{pironiolink}).
+For determining the numerical value of $H^\star_{0,0,\alpha}$, we thus refer the reader to~\cite{van2019correlations}, where it is shown that $H^\star$ is the limit $\lim_{k\to\infty}H_k^\star$ of lower bounds $H^\star_k\leq H^\star$ that can be obtained via semidefinite programming.
+Furthermore, as we show in Appendix~\ref{boundinghstar}, we have a robustness bound for $H^\star_{\varepsilon,\omega,\alpha}$, which reads

 {where $c=2\cot(J\alpha)/J$.
 Thus, for small $\varepsilon,\omega>0$, the number of certified random bits can still be well approximated by using the results of~\cite{van2019correlations} for $\varepsilon=\omega=0$.}